 ABOUT WOOD SURFBOARD PLANS

-We feel very blessed to have lasted all these years in this industry.
-The real rush is knowing that, not only were we the first, but we've helped over 10,000 people build their "dream board".
+We feel very blessed to have lasted so long in this industry.
+It's great knowing that we've helped thousands of people build their "dream board".
 We are never too busy to answer questions and we'd love to help you build the nicest board you'll ever own.
 Contact me any time at firstname.lastname@example.org